clanfear/CSSS508/Lectures/Week9/CSSS508_week9_mapping.md

 This will change when the `geom` functions for `sf` objects are finalized.

-Use the code below to install `devtools` and the development version of `ggplot2`
+Use the code below if you want to install `devtools` and the development version of `ggplot2`

 ```r